jeske/BrowserSanity/_PROJECT_STRUCTURE.md

 2. Run `build_nana.bat` to compile the Nana-based project
 3. Test window functionality and action implementations
 4. Archive old code in `Archive/` directory rather than deletion for reference

+## Project History
+The original project specification can be found in `docs/history/Initial-Project-Spec.md`.
+This document outlines the initial goals of the project:

+1. Create a lightweight program that replaces msedge.exe to redirect to the user's preferred browser
+2. Develop a main application (BrowserSanity.exe) that serves as:
+   - An installer
+   - A settings UI
+   - An uninstaller
+   - A background watchdog

+The project initially used Nuklear for the UI, but due to issues with Nuklear's multi-window management (which took 14+ hours of troubleshooting), the decision was made to migrate to Nana for a cleaner, more maintainable codebase.

 ## Migration Status: COMPLETE ✅
 - ✅ Nuklear → Nana migration completed